Hunger Ministry

 We serve anyone living in the 20895 ZIP code.

 Distribution: On the second Monday of each month, recipients pick up groceries and store gift cards at St. Paul's fellowship hall, or meet delivery drivers.
-Details for each distribution night will be provided in letters to recipients.
-To pick up on any other date, please follow the instructions in the letter to find alternative times when the church office is open.
+We also offer pick-up at the church office, Tuesday-Thursday between 11:00 AM and 1:00 PM.
+Details for each distribution night are also explained in letters provided to each household.

-To be added to the list, email hunger@stpaulsk.org to get started, or walk-in on distribution night and fill out a simple form.
+To be added to the list of people we serve: Please email hunger@stpaulsk.org to get started, or walk-in on distribution night and fill out a simple form.
 New recipients living in the 20895 ZIP code area are welcome at any point in the year.

 Interested in volunteering?
 We need help each month sorting, bagging, taking inventory, greeting families, and making deliveries.
+We have a particular need for Spanish-speaking volunteers or those with other fluent second languages.
 SSL hours are available.
 Contact hunger@stpaulsk.org to get in touch with our Hunger Ministry volunteer coordinator Pat Maloney, and he will send you the volunteer sign-up information!

 Donations to feed hungry neighbors